sipgate/dachlatten/README.md

 ## Future plans and contributions

-Currently there are no plans to support KMM, since we just don't have the need yet.
+~~Currently there are no plans to support KMM, since we just don't have the need yet.~~ Once Amper is sufficiently usable, we'll switch to it and provide the right code for the right targets, but still not all.

 PRs are welcome on a case by case base, we can't promise they'll get merged though.